 Our program includes a visit to the Ashanti Cultural Centre, which houses an exceptional collection of artifacts inside a reconstructed traditional Ashanti house.
 We will also be welcomed by a traditional Ashanti chief, giving us the opportunity to witness or take part in a cultural meeting or ceremony.

-In the morning, we set out for Elmina to explore the historic slave trade castles.
+We then continue on to Elmina to discover the historic slave trade castles.
 The most prominent, São Jorge da Mina, was built by the Portuguese in 1482 and is considered the oldest European building in Africa.
 Over the centuries, the fortress served as a trading post—first for gold, later ivory, and eventually enslaved people.
 This coastline was once known as the “Gold Coast.”

 The castle we visit today reflects centuries of modifications and expansions and is now recognized as a UNESCO World Heritage Site.
 Just across from the fortress lies a bustling fishing harbour, where hundreds of brightly painted wooden canoes line the shore.
+Later, we will board a boat to experience the fishing harbour from the inside.

 Dinner and overnight at the oceanfront Anomabu Beach Resort, with spacious, air-conditioned bungalows—or similar.